 Daughters, plural.
 Giles marveled at the power of the monks' spell.
 How far it had reached and how durable it appeared to be.
 He might know intellectually that the girl was a construct and the memories he had of her were false, but that didn't convince his heart.
-His memories felt real.
-They were real, and they weren't.
+His memories felt real even if they weren't.
 The same strange contradiction that Dawn was herself.

-At least Hank Summers would not have to struggle with that.
+At least Hank Summers wouldn't have to struggle with that.
 And perhaps in a way it was a blessing that he had this other daughter to help him come to terms with the death of his oldest.
-Not that he deserved that much help, Giles thought angrily, as he remembered how he had been more of a father to Buffy than Hank had over the last five years.
+Not that he deserved that much help.
+Giles had been more of a father to Buffy than Hank had over the last five years.
 Hank hadn't had to watch as his daughter launched herself off a tower to save Dawn.
 Giles had known that she was dead before she hit the ground.
 Had somehow sensed when her life ended as she fell through the crackling energy of the portal.
 The body that hit the ground in front of him had held no soul.
-At that moment, he had wanted to follow her wherever she had gone.
+At that moment, he'd wanted to follow her wherever she'd gone.
 It had been too much.

 He looked at Dawn.
 She was so young and innocent.
 So full of pain.
 He wasn't helping her, even though he was trying.
 Maybe being with her father would be the best thing.
 A complete break from all of this madness.